 Buying a house in The Gambia is a very exciting time and one that buyers should prepare for.
 Making a mistake when buying a house can lead to many future headaches.
-Of course the buying process of a property in Gambia has similarities with Europe or USA.
-But local laws, restrictions, acquiring legal documentations, approach of agents and middlemen or roaming agents can make the buying experience ‘stressful’ to say the least.
+Local laws, restrictions, acquiring legal documentation, the approach of agents and middlemen or roaming agents can make the buying experience ‘stressful’ to say the least.

 GamRealty offers future property buyers an exclusive service with a total focus on the buyer.

-As a Real Estate Agent (or Sellers Agent) often wears to hats and juggles between seller and buyer, GamRealty Buyer’s Support is fully independent, objective and transparent and will guide you through the buying process saving you time, money and stress.
+As a Real Estate Agent (or Sellers Agent) often wears two hats and juggles between seller and buyer, GamRealty is fully independent, objective and transparent and will guide you through the buying process saving you time, money and stress.

 Pay attention!
 Some useful points to keep in mind